smart-edge-open/specs/doc/getting-started/openness-experience-kits.md

 ```yaml
 ovs_dpdk: false
 ```

+>NOTE: This flag should be set in `roles/kubernetes/cni/kubeovn/common/defaults/main.ym` or either added to `group_vars/all.yml`.

 Additionally hugepages in ovs pod can be adjusted once default hugepage settings are changed.
 ```yaml
 ovs_dpdk_hugepage_size: "2Mi"